pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 Eager to make significant contributions?
 Our **[CONTRIBUTING](./CONTRIBUTING.md)** guide is your essential resource!
 It lays out a clear path.

+## 🔄 Continuous Integration/Continuous Deployment (CI/CD) (preview)

+This project leverages GitHub Actions for automating our DevOps lifecycle.

+You can view the configuration and status of our GitHub Actions workflows in the `.github/workflows` directory and the "Actions" tab of our GitHub repository, respectively.

 ## 🌲 Project Tree Structure